palmaraz/GuadalShiftR/README.md

 Here I will include the errors detected in the code and in the published paper

+- **13/02/2024**

+    - **Updated code**: the most recent release of the [bayestestR](https://easystats.github.io/bayestestR/) package, [0.13.2](https://easystats.github.io/bayestestR/news/index.html#breaking-changes-0-13-2), broke some lines of the first version of the code when using the `map_estimate()` function.
+This is now corrected.

     - **Updated Figure 8**:  In the published version, a small error slipped into production.
 In particular, the direction of the   arrow depicting the impact of **Aerosol optical depth** is reversed.
 The corrected figure is included in this repository:

 <br />